Public administration: Foundations

 In 1937, the Brownlow Committee, which was a presidentially commissioned panel of political science and public administration experts, recommended sweeping changes to the executive branch of the U.S. federal government, including the creation of the Executive Office of the President.
-Based on these recommendations, President Franklin D. Roosevelt in 1939 lobbied Congress to approve the Reorganization Act of 1939.
+Based on these recommendations, President Franklin D. Roosevelt lobbied Congress in 1939 to approve the Reorganization Act of 1939.
 The Act led to Reorganization Plan No. 1, which created the office, which reported directly to the president.

-The American Society for Public Administration (ASPA), the leading professional group for public administration was founded in 1939.
+The American Society for Public Administration (ASPA), the leading professional group for public administration, was founded in 1939.
 ASPA sponsors the journal Public Administration Review, which was founded in 1940.
 The National Academy of Public Administration (NAPA) is a United States nonprofit, non-governmental, non-partisan organization.
 As a congressionally chartered national academy, its mission is to produce independent research and studies that advance the field of public administration and facilitate the development, adoption, and implementation of solutions to government's most significant challenges.

-1940s
+1940s: Administrative theory

 Luther Gulick (1892–1993) was an expert on public administration.

 The separation of politics and administration advocated by Wilson continues to play a significant role in public administration today.
-However, the dominance of this dichotomy was challenged by second-generation scholars, beginning in the 1940s.
+However, the dominance of this dichotomy was challenged by second-generation scholars beginning in the 1940s.
 Luther Gulick's fact-value dichotomy was a key contender for Wilson's proposed politics-administration dichotomy.
-In place of Wilson's first generation split, Gulick advocated a "seamless web of discretion and interaction".
+In place of Wilson's first-generation split, Gulick advocated a "seamless web of discretion and interaction".

 Luther Gulick and Lyndall Urwick are two second-generation scholars.
 Gulick, Urwick, and the new generation of administrators built on the work of contemporary behavioral, administrative, and organizational scholars including Henri Fayol, Fredrick Winslow Taylor, Paul Appleby, Frank Goodnow, and Willam Willoughby.
-The new generation of organizational theories no longer relied upon logical assumptions and generalizations about human nature like classical and enlightened theorists.
+The new generation of organizational theories no longer relies on logical assumptions and generalizations about human nature, as do classical and enlightened theorists.

 Gulick developed a comprehensive, generic theory of organization that emphasized the scientific method, efficiency, professionalism, structural reform, and executive control.
-Gulick summarized the duties of administrators with an acronym; POSDCORB, which stands for planning, organizing, staffing, directing, coordinating, reporting, and budgeting.
+Gulick summarized the duties of administrators with an acronym, POSDCORB, which stands for planning, organizing, staffing, directing, coordinating, reporting, and budgeting.
 Fayol developed a systematic, 14-point treatment of private management.
 Second-generation theorists drew upon private management practices for administrative sciences.
-A single, generic management theory bleeding the borders between the private and the public sector was thought to be possible.
-With the general theory, the administrative theory could be focused on governmental organizations.
+A single, generic management theory that blurred the borders between the private and public sectors was thought to be possible.
+Within the general theory, administrative theory could focus on governmental organizations.
 The mid-1940s theorists challenged Wilson and Gulick.
 The politics-administration dichotomy remained the center of criticism.